 8) How can we leave during final’s week?

-The Thursday of Finals week is a travel day, so you will have to have your finals and papers completed prior to the trip or have made arrangements with the instructor.
+Depending on when finals week is on the calendar and in relation to the winter holiday, we sometimes leave the Thursday of finals week, so you will have to have your finals and papers completed prior to the trip or have made arrangements with the instructor.
 I am happy to provide confirmation that you are in the travel class to your instructor.
 If you have a final period that conflicts with the travel period, you can request a rescheduled final from the instructor.

 9) How does the financing work (program costs and financial aid/GI Bill)?

-The course has a built-in course fee that is paid to OSU to cover the costs of the on-the-ground program which includes lodging, most food, and transportation during the 11 day program.
-For 2014 this is $1600.
+The course has a built-in course fee that is paid to OSU to cover the costs of the on-the-ground program which includes lodging, most food, and transportation during the 11 day program - this is variable based on the duration of the trip, the provider we are using, and the activities we end up participating in.
+Typically it ranges between $1500 and $2200.
 You are responsible for paying airfare (depending on when purchased and where you are flying from between $600 and $1000).
 You have to have a passport (first-time costs ~$135).
-There is an exit fee that you need to pay Costa Rica (typically at the airport) that is currently $28.
-The course is run through Ecampus, so you pay for one credit with Ecampus which is in-state tuition plus a per-credit charge of $80.
+There is an exit fee that you need to pay Costa Rica (typically at the airport) that is currently $28 US.
+The course is run through Ecampus, so you pay for credit with Ecampus which is in-state tuition plus a per-credit charge ecampus charge.

 Once OSU International Programs has confirmation of your enrollment, they alert the Financial Aid office of the costs of the program, airfare, and passport.
 Financial Aid will reassess your FAFSA and provide you access to more funding if you are eligible.
 You will then be able to use those funds to cover course costs.